-high school courses are required?
+Admission What high school courses are required?
 Are entrance tests required?

-Requirements Which

-scores are acceptable?

-rtain grade point average or class rank required?

-y activities and school involvement be considered?

-re an essay on the application?
-Is it read?

-e an early decision or early action plan?

-at basis are applicants accepted?

-- ersonal interviews or letters of recommendation required?

-tain majors have special requirements?

-• What percent of applicants are accepted?

-• Can ac lmission denials be appealed?

-• What are the application filing dates?
+Requirements Which one?
+What scores are acceptable?
+Is a certain grade point average or class rank required?
+Will my activities and school involvement be considered? • Is there an essay on the application?
+Is it read? • Is there an early decision or early action plan? • On what basis are applicants accepted? • Are personal interviews or letters of recommendation required?
+Do certain majors have special requirements?
+What percent of applicants are accepted?
+Can admission denials be appealed?
+What are the application filing dates?
 Academics • What is the average class size?
 Largest?
 Smallest?

-How r nany students in last year's freshman class returned for their

-more year?

-• What was the grade point average for the freshman class last year?

-is the college's procedure for student orientation, class placement,
+How many students in last year's freshman class returned for their sophomore year?
+What was the grade point average for the freshman class last year?
+What was the grade point average for the resimilar class last year?
+What is the college's procedure for student orientation, class placement, and scheduling?

-heduling?
 Are classes guaranteed?

-s a faculty advisor assigned to students?

-services does the school offer for the student who is undecided

-a major?

-nany students complete a degree?

-are the most popular majors?

-udents taught by full-time faculty members, graduate assistants, or bination of both?

-types of additional services are provided by their school at no

-onal cost to the student (e.g., tutoring, career and personal

-eling, developmental reading and study-skills workshops, job

-nent)?

-- e an Honors Program?
+How is a faculty advisor assigned to students?
+What services does the school offer for the student who is undecided about a major?
+How many students complete a degree?
+What are the most popular majors?
+Are students taught by full-time faculty members, graduate assistants, or a combination of both?
+What types of additional services are provided by their school at no additional cost to the student (e.g., tutoring, career and personal counseling, developmental reading and study-skills workshops, job placement)? • Is there an Honors Program?
 What are the qualifications for entry?

-e is the college located (city, suburb, small town, or rural setting)?

-is the surrounding community like?

-college public, private, or church affiliated?

-is the current student enrollment?

-special or unique programs are offered?

-he college have general education or course distribution

-ements?

-are they?

-he college have special programs for transfer students?

-is the academic calendar (semesters or quarters)?
+College • Where is the college located (city, suburb, small town, or rural setting)?
+Characteristics What is the surrounding community like? • Is the college public, private, or church affiliated? • What is the current student enrollment?
+What special or unique programs are offered?
+Does the college have general education or course distribution requirements?
+What are they? • Does the college have special programs for transfer students? • What is the academic calendar (semesters or quarters)?